k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 - The MDB export does not support multiple populations with different links to parent tables.
 The LU tables must have one link to a parent LU table.

 #### LU Schema Update
-If the LU schema is updated, the next training task execution will drop and recreate the schema tables for the updated LU.
+If the LU schema is updated, the subsequent training task execution will drop and recreate the schema tables for the updated LU.

 ### Cleanup Process
-The cleanup process of both the AI execution server and the AI DB is manual, and it runs a dedicated flow.
-Click [here](/articles/98_installation_and_upgrade/Install_TDM/TDM_AI_Installation_V9.x.md#manual-cleanup-flow) for more information about the AI cleanup process.
+The cleanup process for both the AI execution server and the AI DB is manual and runs a dedicated flow.
+Click [here](/articles/98_installation_and_upgrade/Install_TDM/TDM_AI_Installation_V9.x.md#manual-cleanup-flow) for more information about the AI synthetic data generation cleanup process.

 [![Previous](/articles/images/Previous.png)](16_tdm_data_generation_implementation.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](tdm_fabric_implementation_environments_setup.md)